SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 -`samflag`

-This takes an integer as input a outputs a list of parameters corresponding to that integer.
+This takes an integer as input and outputs a list of parameters corresponding to that integer.
 This function executes the method described in the [sam, bam](#sam-bam) section.
 It converts the integer to a 12-bit binary number and each of the 12 bits correspond to an entry in a list of parameters.
 The location of the ones (read from right to left) in the binary number determine which parameters are true given the input integer.